natmegsweden/NatMEG_Wiki/Lab-Manual.md

 Remember to press the correct talkback button when communicating the the participant

 ### After measurement
 1. Turn off speakers.
-Do not turn off audio mixer.
+Do *not* turn off audio or video mixer.
 2. If using sound tubes make sure to through away eartips and wipe tubes with alcohol